Cost Functions in Economic Complexity: Materials and Methods

 \subsection{Cost Functions}

-In this section, we show that both ECI and NHEFC can be understood as optimization algorithms, as they can be reformulated as problems of minimizing specific cost functions.
+In this section, we show that both ECI and EFC can be understood as optimization algorithms, as they can be reformulated as problems of minimizing specific cost functions.
 In many optimization settings, the cost (or objective) function is defined from the outset, and iterative procedures are devised to find its minimum.
 In our case, the process is reversed: starting from the iterative maps in \Eq{\ref{eq:eci_transition}} and \Eq{\ref{eq:compact_nhefc}}, we reconstruct the corresponding cost functions by integration.
 The cost function associated with ECI relates directly to the standard eigenvector problem and can be interpreted within that framework.
-For NHEFC, the connection to optimization has been previously noted due to structural similarities between the fitness algorithm and the Sinkhorn-Knopp algorithm from optimal transport theory~\cite{knight2008sinkhorn}.
-However, while prior work has identified this formal analogy~\cite{mazzilli2024equivalence}, our study provides the first explicit derivation of NHEFC's cost function.
+For EFC, the connection to optimization has been previously noted due to structural similarities between the fitness algorithm and the Sinkhorn--Knopp algorithm from optimal transport theory~\cite{knight2008sinkhorn}.
+However, while prior work has identified this formal analogy~\cite{mazzilli2024equivalence}, our study provides the first explicit derivation of EFC's cost function.
 This explicit formulation enables us to prove the function's convexity rigorously and subsequently develop a more efficient gradient-based algorithm.
-In the following, we derive the explicit expression of the cost function associated with the NHEFC algorithm.
-Full details of the derivations for both ECI and NHEFC are provided in Appendix~\ref{app:cost_derivation}.
+In the following, we derive the explicit expression of the cost function associated with the EFC algorithm.
+Full details of the derivations for both ECI and EFC are provided in Appendix~\ref{app:cost_derivation}.